 - Connective tissue disease

-You can apply for disability benefits if you have a condition on this list with physical limitations severe enough to make it difficult or impossible for you to work.
+You can apply for disability benefits if you have a condition on this list.
+The physical limitations you experience from your immune system medical conditions must be severe enough to make it difficult or impossible for you to work.
 You should begin the application process by compiling medical evidence that establishes your qualifying limitations.

 Define What Compromises Your Immune System

 You will need to present evidence that you have a compromised immune system to qualify for disability benefits.
 The information Social Security Disability administrators use to measure your degree of impairment may include your:

 - Resulting dysfunctions